 The base of every Brand is Reputation first.
 You can not develop a business in China without a Strong Reputation.

-What is Reputation for a Brand in China ? basicly Everything
+What is the Reputation of a Brand in China?
+Basically Everything!

 Public Relations & Exposure in Chinese E-Media.

-in early stage, it is important to have Chinese E Media to broadcast your Brand message.
-Sina, Sohu and Netease have huge audience, and give New brand credibility.
+In the early stage, it is important to have Chinese E-Media to broadcast your Brand message.
+Sina, Sohu, and Netease have a huge audience and give the New brand credibility.

 Specific Magazines can help you as well, eMagazine of course, because in Chine Printed Magazine have no Audience.

 Advertising is a dying industry and online Advertising is born in a new way.
-Create traffic via Banners is not working anymore.
+Creating traffic via Banners is not working anymore.

 It is always better to have Organic results compared to advertising Results usually.

-Create Viral Video are the New Ads way in 2018, and reach Cosumers heart is a Good tactic.
+Create Viral Videos are the New Ads way in 2018, and reach consumers’ hearts is a Good tactic.

 Influencers & Community Development

-What is the big Changement for Marketing Industry in China is the born and explosion of KOL (Key opinion Leaders) these Web influencers that are able to Create Brand awarness, work on Storytelling, or create Social Sales, via special Social App like Little Red Book, Weibo or even WeChat.
+What is the big Changement in Marketing Industry in China is the born and explosion of KOL (Key opinion Leaders) these Web influencers that are able to Create Brand awareness, work on Storytelling, or create Social Sales, via special Social App like Little Red Book, Weibo or even WeChat.

 Future of the Distribution

-Distribution is the main headach of Brands in China.
-E-Commerce is of course a great Option , but enlarge a Offline Distribution is also a good option for westerns Firms and new Tech Ways open new gate to deal directly with Distributors.
+Distribution is the main headache of Brands in China.
+E-Commerce is, of course, a great option, but enlarging Offline Distribution is also a good option for western Firms and new Tech Ways open new gates to deal directly with Distributors.

-Tmall B2D is a new Solution for Every Brands that want to connect with 85000 distributors in China.
+Tmall B2D is a new Solution for Every brand that wants to connect with 85000 distributors in China.